 Marvin’s music reflects the landscape of the late 1960s and early ’70s with a clarity that is as vivid as stepping into a painting that has come to life.

 As we continue to fight for justice for Breonna Taylor, Ahmaud Arbery, George Floyd and countless others who have fallen victim — whether by gunshots or the prison industrial complex — to the racism, inequality and violence that stand as cornerstones of the United States judicial and law enforcement systems, what better time to ask: “What’s Going On?”

 “Inner City Blues (Make Me Wanna Holler)”

 “What’s Going On?”

 “Mercy, Mercy Me”

 “Save The Children”

-Tomorrow, April 2, as we celebrate Marvin’s birthday, let us all remember that there is rebirth from the ashes of struggle — but we must never give up the fight.
+As we celebrate what would’ve been Marvin’s 82nd birthday, let us all remember that there is rebirth from the ashes of struggle — but we must never give up the fight.